The Ring (South Park): Plot

 When the boys reawaken backstage at the televised Jonas Brothers' 3D concert spectacular at Red Rocks Amphitheatre, Mickey interrogates them and eventually threatens them with a chainsaw, refusing to believe they are not working for another company.
-As Mickey once again rants about his true intentions, this time insulting the Jonas Brothers' fans and Christians, Kyle stealthily turns on one of the microphones and Cartman raises the curtain, broadcasting Mickey's rant to both the concert-goers and the national television audience.
+As Mickey once again rants about his true intentions, this time insulting the Jonas Brothers' fans and Christians, Kyle stealthily switches on one of the microphones and Cartman also raises the curtain, broadcasting Mickey's rant to both the concert-goers and the national television audience.
 When Mickey realizes that the curtains are raised and everyone heard him, the crowd turns on him and the Jonas Brothers leave the stage in a huff.
-An enraged Mickey inflates and begins blowing fire and destroying most of Denver.
-Tammy and Kenny remove their purity rings, and Tammy suggests they go to T.G.I.
-Friday's, greatly exciting Kenny.
-The show immediately cuts to Kenny's funeral, where the audience learns that he contracted syphilis after receiving a blowjob from Tammy and died as a result.
-As the episode closes, Cartman restates how the American woman has "the most bacteria-ridden place on the planet".
+An enraged Mickey inflates, begins blowing fire and destroying most of Denver.
+Tammy and Kenny remove their purity rings, and Tammy suggests they go to TGI Fridays, greatly exciting Kenny.

+The show immediately cuts to Kenny's funeral, where the audience learns that he contracted syphilis after receiving a BJ from Tammy and died as a result.
+As the episode closes, Cartman restates how the mouth of an American woman is "the most bacteria-ridden place on the planet".